Xovos/esx_illegal/README.md

 # esx_illegal

-I changed ESX_Drugs and added a lot of features like more drugs and licenses for the money was and the money wash itself.
+I changed ESX_Drugs and added a lot of features like more drugs and licenses for the money wash and the money wash itself.

 ![alt text](https://media.discordapp.net/attachments/572834058652876804/572834129230692352/unknown.png)